ljtill/bicep-dev-box/README.md

 - Navigate to 'Settings' on the repository
 - Select 'Secrets' and 'Actions' link
-- Select 'New repository secret' and create a secret for the following:
+- Select 'New repository secret' and create secrets for the following:
   - AZURE_TENANT_ID
   - AZURE_SUBSCRIPTION_ID
   - AZURE_CLIENT_ID